The Work Forward movement you didn’t know existed

 Like a fish to water

-When a fish is swimming around, it has everything it needs to survive.
+When a fish swims around, it has everything it needs to survive.
 Yet, it is unaware that the very thing that makes its survival possible is the water.

 As humans, we exist in a similar environment that we call work.
 We are so caught up in the day-to-day grind that we don’t often step back to consider what work means.
-We just do it.
+We just do the work.

 Work is simply applying our talents and skills to something to create value.
 It doesn’t matter if that value is material, like a product or service, or intangible, like a feeling of satisfaction or accomplishment.
 Value is value.